Defined Benefit Pension Plans are THE BEST!

-In good investment markets, the fund earns more so the employer likely funds less... it's a good thing!
+In good investment markets, the fund earns more so the employer is required to fund less... it's a good thing!
 However, in poor investment markets, the employer is required to contribute lots more, as they aren't earning the money the fund was a few years ago.

 win-win retirement plan for the employee!